What I do for a loving

 We educate the public about ways of saving food and cooperate with local businesses, collecting edibles they can no longer sell and distribute them for free: thus saving edible treasures and making people happy.

-I founded and organize the foodsharing group in Singen, Germany, coordinating our actions, instructing new "foodsavers" of our growing group, overseeing our business-cooperations, and publicising our work.
+I founded and organized the foodsharing team in Singen, Germany, coordinating our actions, instructing new "foodsavers" of our growing group, overseeing our business-cooperations, and publicising our work.
+In 2019, I handed the leadership position over to my successor in order to focus on my other projects.

 Approaching my Values each Day